andrewcooke/ParserCombinator.jl/README.md

 end
 ```

-extends the parser given earlier to discard whitespace between numbers.
+extends the parser given earlier to discard whitespace between numbers
-The automatc addition of `spc` as a prefix to named matchers means
+and symbols.
+The automatc addition of `spc` as a prefix to named
+matchers (those assigned to a variable: `sum`, `val`, `neg`, etc)
-that it only needs to be added explicitly in a few places.
+means that it only needs to be added explicitly in a few places.

 #### Locating Errors